TooTechnical/RighteousResurgence/README.md

 - [Testing](#testing)
 - [Credits](#credits)

-## UX (User Experience)

-The user experience is designed to be intuitive and engaging.
-The website features a clean layout, easy-to-read typography, and a humorous approach.
-Users can easily navigate between pages using the navigation bar, and the content is structured to provide a logical flow of information.

-## User Stories

-- As a user, I want to vote for who I think will win the 2024 Presidential Election so that I can see where I stand among fellow Americans.
-- As a user, I want to take a fun quiz to test my knowledge about the presidential candidates.
-- As a user, I want to participate in discussions about the 2024 Presidential Election.

-## Strategy

-The goal of this project is to create an informative and engaging website about the 2024 Presidential Election.
-The website should appeal to users who are interested in politics and enjoy humor.
-The primary call-to-action is for users to vote for their preferred candidate, with a secondary call-to-action to take quizzes and participate in discussions which will be featured in a later update due to the complexity of databases and of course, issues with Node.js and MongoDB which I did try to incorporate into the website but went down a rabbit hole, but for future updates I will incorporate the community features and will create login forms and servers where a community can engage with other members.

-## Scope
-The scope of this project includes:

-- Designing and developing a responsive website using HTML, CSS, and JavaScript
-- Creating a clean and humorous layout with easy-to-read typography
-- Allowing users to vote (for Fun not real-time polls), take quizzes, and participate in discussions I will release the community feature at a later date

-### Structure
-The website has a simple structure for ease of navigation:
-- Header: Contains navigation links.
-- Main: Features sections for content including voting, quizzes, and discussions.
-- Footer: Includes social media links and contact information.
-Regarding social  media, the links to the social media are there but I have not yet got around to making the social media profiles.

-## Surface

-The surface of the website includes:

-Typography: Arial, sans-serif
-Colors: #f4f4f4 (background), #333 (text), #fff (social media icons)
-Imagery: A hero image related to the presidential election
-Design: Clean and humorous layout with easy-to-read typography

-## Typography

-The website uses Arial, sans-serif for a clean, readable appearance.
+## 🤯 UX (User Experience)

+Right.
+So let’s be honest here – this isn’t just a website.
+It’s a **comedy experiment wrapped in HTML, CSS, JavaScript, and the blood, sweat, and emotional breakdowns of a man who’s been staring at VS Code since Tuesday**.

+The user experience is designed to be *intuitive*, *engaging*, and just the right amount of **“what the hell am I looking at?”**

+- Clean layout (well, mostly).
+- Easy-to-read text.
+- A whole lotta humour.

+Navigation is straightforward.
+Click a link.
+End up in a quiz.
+Or a news article.
+Or a political fever dream.
+It’s like *Black Mirror*, but with buttons that actually work (sometimes).

+---

+## 🤓 User Stories (or at least, attempts at humanity)

+- *As a user*, I want to vote for who I think will win the 2024 Presidential Election, so I can feel like I participated in democracy… sort of.
+- *As a user*, I want to take a quiz to test my knowledge and my sanity.
+- *As a user*, I want to join a community of absolute **lunatics who take the piss out of everything**, and I mean *everything* – politics, celebrities, reality, even fonts.

+---

+## 🔧 Strategy (The Plan… and the Panic)

+The goal here was simple:
+**Make a website about the 2024 US Election that’s informative, hilarious, and doesn’t explode.**

+Main Call-to-Action:
+🗳️ *Vote for your preferred candidate!*
+Secondary:
+🧠 *Take quizzes!*
+Tertiary (aka “Coming Soon, I Swear”):
+🧑‍🤝‍🧑 *Join the comedy community from hell!*

+I *did* try to build it with Node.js and MongoDB originally.
+Honestly?
+I fell so deep down that rabbit hole, I started hearing voices in JavaScript.

+So I pivoted.
+**Django.
+PostgreSQL.
+Sanity held together by Blu Tack.**

+---

+## 🔙 Backend Features You Can Actually Use!

+Here’s the mad thing:
+**I added a full Django backend.**

+Yep.
+You can **log in**.
+Admins can even **create articles** using a lovely little CKEditor interface.
+Wanna try it?
+Go ahead – click **“News”** in the nav bar.
+You’ll see a **sample article** in there:

+> “What If Donald Trump Became President & Commander-in-Chief of Ireland?”
+> *It’d be great craic.
+Go read it.
+Try not to cry from laughter.
+That’s the point of this site.*

+In a future update – once I’ve regained the will to code again – users will be able to:
+- **Sign up**
+- **Join a community of comedians**
+- **Post articles**
+- **Take the mick out of absolutely everything**

+Because this isn’t just satire.
+It’s a **digital therapy session disguised as a political website**.

+---

+## 📏 Scope

+This project includes:

+- A responsive (ish) site using HTML, CSS, JavaScript, Django, and PostgreSQL
+- A layout that’s clean and comedic (depending on your sense of humour and your blood sugar levels)
+- Voting (not legally binding – just for the craic)
+- Quizzes that will either teach you something or make you question everything
+- A News section populated by admin-created satire articles
+- A Django backend, login feature, and editor functionality
+- And future plans for a **community of piss-takers and satire specialists**

+---

+## 🧱 Structure

+Simple and sane (or as sane as I could manage):

+- **Header**: Navigation links.
+Self-explanatory.
+No dropdowns.
+I’m not a wizard.
+- **Main**: All the content – voting, quizzes, articles, your existential dread.
+- **Footer**: Placeholder links to social media.
+  And I mean placeholder – I haven’t made the accounts yet.
+  Priorities, ya know?

+---

+## 🎨 Surface

+**Typography**: Arial, sans-serif.
+Classic.
+Functional.
+Not going to win awards, but won’t make your eyes bleed either.

+**Colours**:
+- `#f4f4f4` – calming, like a warm mug of beige.
+- `#333` – dark, serious.
+Adds contrast.
+Also hides the tears.
+- `#fff` – used for icons, buttons, and my hopes.

+**Imagery**: There’s supposed to be a hero image.
+It exists… somewhere.
+Possibly on a corrupted USB stick in a parallel universe.

+---

+## ✍️ Typography

+Arial, sans-serif.
+Why?

+Because it’s **clean, safe, and doesn’t ask too many questions**.
+I was gonna use Google Fonts, but then Django gave me a migraine, and I chose peace.

+---

 ## Colour Scheme